-Because of the high number of the victims dying from the epidemic, Cholera remains a major public health risk in many parts of the world, including the Horn of Africa region and Somalia in particular, since the seventh cholera pandemic reached Africa in 1970.
-Estimates suggest: "Worldwide, 844 million people still lack access to even a basic drinking water source, more than 2 billion drink water from sources that are faecally contaminated, and 2.4 billion are without basic sanitation facilities, exposing them to a range of water-related diseases including cholera" (WHO/UNICEF 2017).
+Because of the high number of the victims dying from the epidemic, cholera remains a major public health risk in many parts of the world, including the Horn of Africa region and Somalia in particular, since the seventh cholera pandemic reached Africa in 1970.
+Estimates suggest: "Worldwide, 844 million people still lack access to even a basic drinking water source, more than 2 billion drink water from sources that are faecally contaminated, and 2.4 billion are without basic sanitation facilities, exposing them to a range of water-related diseases including cholera" (WHO/UNICEF 2017)-thus putting Somalia, particularly Baidoa and its IPD camps, at the heart of the epidemic.